C64 OS USER'S GUIDE

 This keyboard command can be customized using the C64 OS Configure Tool.

 Hiding the menu bar opens up more screen real estate.
-Whenever the menu bar's visibility is toggled a message is sent to the Application.
-Applications respond to this message by dynamically adapting their user interface to fit the available screen space.
+When the menu bar's visibility is toggled the Application responds by dynamically adapting the user interface to fit the available screen space.

 The Status Bar

 The second most central user interface element of C64 OS is the status bar.

 The status bar runs along the bottom edge of the screen, and always floats above other content.
 The status bar provides useful information at a glance, including available main memory, last accessed drive status message, selected file count, path to open or selected file and more.
 The status bar has three modes:

 Not every mode is available in every Application.
 Click once anywhere on the left side of the status bar to cycle it to the next available mode.

 In drive status mode the status bar is divided into two sections.
 The main section on the left shows the most recent status message from the last accessed drive.
 The right end shows the currently available main memory.